sglvladi/MCP320X/README.md

 If -1 is received instead, it means you have either specified the wrong model number, or an invalid channel for the given model.

 ## Compatible devices
-The library has only been tested on an ESP8266 chip (WeMos D1 mini) with a MCP3204, however should work with all MCP320X models and on any Arduino compatible device.
+The library has only been tested on an ESP8266 chip (WeMos D1 mini) with a MCP3204, however should work with both MCP3204/8 and on any Arduino compatible device.